Best Of17 min read

 Q: Can I really start investing in college with just $1?

-Yes, genuinely.
+Yes.
 Apps like Robinhood, Fidelity, and SoFi have $0 or $1 minimums.
 Stash lets you buy fractional shares for $0.05.
-The "I don't have enough to start" excuse doesn't really hold up anymore — the apps on this list were built specifically to destroy that barrier.
+The "I don't have enough to start" excuse doesn't really hold anymore — these apps were built to smash through that barrier.

 Q: Are these investing apps actually safe and legit?

-All seven apps on this list are registered with FINRA and covered by SIPC insurance up to $500,000 per account.
-That means if the brokerage itself fails — not if your investments lose value, but if the company actually collapses — your assets are protected.
-Fidelity and SoFi also carry additional private insurance beyond SIPC limits, which is a nice extra layer if that kind of thing keeps you up at night.
+All seven are registered with FINRA and covered by SIPC insurance up to $500,000 per account.
+If the brokerage actually fails, you're protected.
+Fidelity and SoFi also carry additional private insurance on top, which is an extra layer of safety if that matters to you.

 Q: Do I have to pay taxes on my investments as a college student?

-Yes, but it's not as scary as it sounds.
-If you sell an investment for a profit, that's a taxable event.
-Long-term capital gains — on investments held for more than a year — are taxed at lower rates, and if your income is low enough as a student, you might owe 0% on them.
+Yes, but it's not complicated.
+If you sell for a profit, that's taxable.
+Long-term capital gains — on investments held over a year — get lower tax rates.
+If your income is low enough as a student, you might owe 0% on them.
 Dividends are also taxable.
-Every app generates 1099 tax forms at year-end, and both Robinhood and Fidelity have in-app tax summaries that make the whole thing pretty manageable.
-Just don't let tax anxiety be the reason you don't start.
+Every app generates 1099 forms at year-end.
+Both Robinhood and Fidelity have in-app tax summaries that make it pretty simple.
+Don't let tax anxiety stop you from starting.

 Q: What's the best investing app for a college student who wants a Roth IRA?

-Fidelity, no contest.
-Zero fees, zero-expense-ratio index funds, and a straightforward Roth IRA setup make it the smartest long-term choice on this list.
-M1 Finance is a solid second if you want a more customized portfolio inside your Roth.
+Fidelity, hands down.
+Zero fees, zero-expense-ratio index funds, and a straightforward Roth setup make it the smartest long-term choice.
+M1 Finance is solid if you want a more customized portfolio inside your Roth.
 Either way — open a Roth IRA in college if you can.
-Contributions grow tax-free for potentially 40+ years, and you'll be amazed at what that looks like by the time you're 60.
+Contributions grow tax-free for 40+ years, and you'll be shocked at the result by age 60.

 Q: Is Acorns worth the $3/month fee for college students?

-Honestly, it depends entirely on your balance.
-If you've got $300 invested, that $3/month fee represents a 12% annual drag — that's brutal and you should do the math before signing up.
-But if you're using Acorns as a forcing function to actually save money you'd otherwise spend on a third streaming service you forgot you subscribed to, the behavioral value might outweigh the cost.
-The smart move: use Acorns to build up to $500 or more, then consider moving the bulk of your portfolio to a free platform like Fidelity.
+It depends on your balance.
+If you've got $300 invested, that $3/month represents a 12% annual drag — that's brutal and you should do the math.
+But if Acorns is what actually gets you to save money you'd otherwise spend on a fourth streaming service you forgot about, the behavioral value might justify the cost.
+Smart move: use Acorns to build to $500+, then shift the bulk to a free platform like Fidelity.

 Q: Can I use multiple investing apps at the same time?

-Absolutely, and a lot of experienced investors do exactly that.
-A common student setup: Acorns for passive round-up savings running quietly in the background, Robinhood for actively picking individual stocks, and Fidelity for a long-term Roth IRA.
-Just don't spread yourself so thin that you're not really paying attention to any of them — three apps you actually use beats six apps you forgot about.
+Absolutely, and plenty of experienced investors do this.
+A common student setup: Acorns running quietly in the background, Robinhood for picking individual stocks, and Fidelity for a long-term Roth IRA.
+Just don't spread yourself so thin that you're not really managing any of them — three apps you actively use beats six you forgot about.

 Tags